Home Renovation Novels to Revamp Your Reading

 Avery was working as a textile designer in New York City when she learned that her aunt in Maine had some secrets to share with her.
 Unfortunately, she arrived in Maine just barely too late.
 Her aunt passed right before she arrived, leaving her house and all its contents to Avery.

 The house needs a lot of work, and with help from a hunky handyman, Avery starts to learn the ABCs of DIY.
-This leads Avery down a new career path of home renovation, but along the way, she begins to uncover clues that lead to a missing professor.
+This leads Avery down a new career path in home renovation, but along the way, she uncovers clues that point to a missing professor.
 Can she finish the house without getting finished off in the process?

 While this book focuses heavily on DIY and home renovation, design lovers will also really enjoy the descriptions of furniture patterns, textures, and other design details.